Microsoft Build: 2020

-Microsoft announced the dates for Build, and their other large conferences on September 16, 2019, with pricing set at $2395.
-The physical 2020 Build conference, scheduled to take place in downtown Seattle, Washington from May 19 to May 21, 2020, was initially cancelled due to the coronavirus pandemic.
-On April 20, 2020, Microsoft opened sign-ups for a replacement, virtual event, held the same date as the originally intended physical event; the virtual event was free of charge.
+Microsoft announced the dates for Build 2020, and their other large conferences on September 16, 2019, with pricing set at $2395.
+The physical 2020 Build conference was scheduled to take place in downtown Seattle, Washington from May 19 to May 21, 2020, but it was initially cancelled due to the COVID-19 pandemic.
+On April 20, 2020, Microsoft opened sign-ups for a replacement, virtual event, held the same date as the originally intended physical event; the virtual event was a free of charge.